 Meyers v.
 Weatherly Building LLC et al., Multnomah County Case No. 1403-02552

 Plaintiff Mary Meyers was a frail elderly woman who went to The Weatherly Building in January 2013.
 The mezzanine level of the building was only accessible by a staircase.
-When Ms. Meyers reached the top of the staircase, an employee of The Weatherly Building opened a door striking Ms. Meyers and causing her to fall.
+When Ms. Meyers reached the top of the stairs, an employee of The Weatherly Building opened a door striking Ms. Meyers and causing her to fall.
 Ms. Meyers claimed that The Weatherly, their property management company (Mayfield Management Company) and a tenant (Jadent Inc.) were negligent for having a door that opened outward into the staircase and only had a small window with an obstructed view of oncoming danger.
-She further alleged that the unsafe condition was not obvious to visitors.
+She further alleged that the unsafe condition was not apparent to visitors.
 Ms. Meyers suffered injuries including a fractured femur which required surgery and a resulting infection and bed sores.
-She sought damages including $101,054 in past medical expenses, $50,000 in future medical expenses and $600,000 in non-economic damages.
+She sought damages including $101,054 in past medical expenses, $50,000 in future medical costs and $600,000 in non-economic damages.

 Defendants denied liability and asserted comparative negligence claiming that Ms. Meyers failed to keep a proper lookout.